How to Speed Up a Disability Appeal

 - Gather comprehensive medical documentation from the past 12 months to support your appeal case

-- Request expedited processing if you qualify for Critical Case designation due to terminal illness or financial hardship
+- Request expedited processing if you qualify for the Critical Case designation due to terminal illness or financial hardship

 - Maintain regular communication with the SSA using certified mail and documented phone conversations